 India's medical device regulations overview

 Prior to 2005, no regulations whatsoever existed for medical devices in India.
-Today there are registration procedures for certain classes medical devices regulated under the provisions of the Drugs and Cosmetics Rules.
+Today there are registration procedures for certain types of medical devices regulated under the provisions of the Drugs and Cosmetics Rules.
 Comprehensive legislation governing medical devices is pending.

 During the medical device registration process, the primary entity we work with is the Medical Devices Division of the CDSCO.
 The hierarchy of medical device regulatory entities in India is as follows: